The Best Flowers for Bees To Plant In Your Gardens

 Coneflowers need full sun and like well-drained soil.
 They can grow in light shade or shaded areas in southern regions so long as there is a strong afternoon sun.

 Coneflowers bloom in colors from pink, orange, or white to light creamy yellows and purples.
-For the bees, we will want to plant the purple varieties.
+For the bees, we want to plant the purple varieties.

 • Bloom Time – Mid-Summer to Fall